How to Make a Pom-Pom Bow in Less Than 5 Minutes

 Every package needs a pretty topper.
 With our easy instructions, you'll have a professional-looking bow in minutes!

 Wrapping a beautiful gift doesn't have to be hard.
 We'll show you how to create your own lovely, full bows to help you get the department store look in just a few minutes.
 Whether you make your own wrapping paper or wrap your gifts with fabric, a classic pom-pom bow makes a fabulous topper for every gift-giving occasion.
 Making your own allows you to customize your bow with your favorite colors and patterns.

-You don't have to be a regular at Santa's workshop to master this bow.
+And you don't have to be a regular at Santa's workshop to master this bow.
 Our technique is easy enough for any beginner and works for all kinds of ribbons.
-If this is your first time making an intricate bow, we recommend starting with a wire-edged ribbon, like the one we used (Plaid Check Wired Ribbon, $14.99, Walmart).
+If this is your first time making an intricate bow, we recommend starting with a wire-edged ribbon, such as this plaid wired ribbon ($10, Walmart) we used.
 The wiring will allow you to style the bow's loops, which will easily hide any imperfections.

 How to Make a Pom-Pom Bow

 Follow these instructions to make a pom-pom bow that looks just as good as store-bought.
 You can use any kind of ribbon for this, but a ribbon with wire edges will be the easiest to style.

 Step 1: Form a Ribbon Circle